BlueRasputin/bluerasputin.github.io/resume.md

 # Joshua Barrett

 ### Full Stack developer with customer service experience, focusing on user-centric web and app solutions.
-Passionate about innovative, intuitive designs that exceed client’s needs.
+Passionate about innovative, intuitive designs that exceed clients’ needs.
 Skilled in evaluating requirements and delivering engaging user experiences through thoughtful and precise development and design.

 ## LANGUAGES | FRAMEWORKS | TOOLS